 Cut Your Pet Fence Installation Time in HALF & Avoid The Task of Burying Wire.
 Use Our "Pet Fence Staples" to Install Your Underground Fence - Above Ground!
 Learn About Above Ground Pet Fence Installation.

 This Pet Fence Kit includes everything you need to contain one pet in a yard up to 1/3 acre.
-With additional wire and flags, you can enclose up to 5 acres in size.
-With additional collars, you contain an unlimited number of pets.
+With additional wire and flags and dog fence collars, you can enclose up to 5 acres and contain an unlimited number of pets.